|TYPE OF GAMBLING & LEGAL MINIMUM AGE|

 - Not all states have legalized and regulated all forms of gambling.
 For example, if you live in Hawaii or Utah, all gambling is prohibited regardless of your age.

 - Only five states have legalized online casinos, all of which have a legal age limit of 21+.
-If you’re 18, you can still play real money games at offshore casinos.
-All the best offshore casinos and the age they require players to be are listed here.
+If you’re 18, you can still play by joining a real money online casinos.
+All the best offshore casinos and the age they require players to be are listed below.

 - Before registering for an offshore casino, consult the laws relevant to your jurisdiction.
 As all states have their own rules, what is legal in one state might not be in another.